 Step 1: Order Kratom and Calm Support

 On the Top Extracts website, select Red Bali and/or White Borneo, and any other strain you’d like to try.

-Taking Alcohol Support in conjunction with kratom will help your brain-body system rebalance much more quickly as you quit alcohol.
-You can read my review of Alcohol Support here.
+Taking Calm Support in conjunction with kratom will help your brain-body system rebalance much more quickly as you quit alcohol.
+You can read my review of Calm Support here.

 Step 2: Write Down A Drinking Tapering Schedule

 Be 100% honest with yourself about how much you drink.
 Plan to cut your drinking down to zero by one drink per day.

 Five or six years ago, cutting down in this way would have taken me around a week or two.

 Drinking tapers are notoriously ineffective without biochemical support.
 This is why we will be using both kratom and Calm Support to make this process easier.